nicksisco1932/Work_Contemp/Paul_ingles.md

 The nickname was not self-selected by the colleague and has not been publicly embraced.
 It was used in casual conversation by Paul, who also frequently disparages other sites during team discussions.
 This further reflects a dismissive and divisive approach to team collaboration.

 ---
+## 📌 Incident #8 – Sexist Labeling by Physician and Further Marginalization
+**Date:** June 2025 (Reported)
+**Context:**
+After informing a Chinese-American colleague that Paul had been referring to her using a Mandarin phrase (“let’s go”) as a nickname—without her knowledge—she revealed that a physician had also nicknamed her “party girl” because she “doesn’t talk much.”

+**Impact:**
+This behavior constitutes both racial and gender-based stereotyping.
+It infantilizes a professional woman based on her communication style and assigns personality traits inappropriately.
+These comments are not only unwanted but were unknown to the colleague, meaning they were being said behind her back and shared among others.

+**Pattern Commentary:**
+This incident is part of a growing pattern of exclusionary, disrespectful conduct at this site.
+It highlights issues of misogyny, xenophobia, and toxic gossip culture that undermine psychological safety, trust, and equity among the clinical team.

+---

 ⚖️ Summary